Top 5 Importing Mistakes in South Africa – SSS

 If an online store sells it and ships within its own country, SSS can get it to South Africa.
 We purchase on your behalf, ship to our international receiving address, and handle everything from there.
 Popular sources include Amazon and specialist retailers across the US, UK, and EU.

-Do You Need NRCS or ICASA Approval?
+Do you need NRCS or ICASA approval?

 This is a question that comes up often, and the answer depends on the purpose and scale of your import.